-- (10)(6) To employ hire and supervise all personnel necessary for the efficient performance of the duties required of said shelter the Resource Center and Division of Animal Welfare.

-And require certification of all Animal Control Officers as per state recommendations. - (11)(7) To prepare and submit, after review and comments of the Animal Control Welfare Commission, to the South Bend Common Council through the City Controller, an annual budget, for its financing of its operations and performance of its duties. - (12)(8) To submit to the Mayor, the Board of Public Safety, and to the Common Council, no later than January 30 of each year, provide the Director with a report of its activities and operation for the prior year, to be submitted with the Department of Code Enforcement's annual report.
-The Director will submit this to the Mayor's office and the City Clerk by the assigned date. - (13)(9) To establish reasonable fees to be charged to persons reclaiming and adopting animals, and to collect such fees, such fees to be adopted only after approval by Director and submission to the Mayor and Common Council for approval and adoption.
-To work with the Director and Director of Finance for the Department of Code Enforcement to create and maintain the Division of Animal Welfare annual budget and fee schedule.
-These fees are to be reasonable and are to be charged for services provided by the Resource Center. - (14)(10) To prepare monthly reports for the Animal Control Welfare Commission quarterly reports on performance, operation and intake/outtake metrics including adoption, rescue transfer and euthanasia and any other statistics that the Animal Control Welfare Commission may request. - (15)(11) To provide ensure that all dogs and/or cats released for adoption shall be spayed or neutered, implanted with an electronic microchip, and provisions made for a program to monitor said spay/neuter and microchip plan. - (16)(12) To ensure that Aany violations of the animal adoption contract shall result in impoundment of the animal.
-Return of the animal to the adopter will be at the discretion of the Division of Animal Care and Control Resource Center Manager. - (17)(13) Shall To adopt internal rules and regulations as may be necessary or appropriate in its judgment to carry out the provisions of the ordinances and laws under which it exists and performs its functions, including Standard Operating Procedures (SOP) for the internal operations of the Resource Center and Division of Animal Care and Control Welfare.
+- (10) To employ all personnel necessary for the efficient performance of the duties required of said shelter the Animal Resource Center and Division of Animal Welfare.
+And require certification of all Animal Control Welfare Officers as per state recommendations. - (11) To prepare and submit after review and comments of the Animal Control Welfare Commission to the Common Council through the City Controller, an annual budget, for its financing of its operations and performance of its duties. - (14) To prepare for the Animal Control Welfare Commission quarterly reports on performance, operation and intake/outtake metrics including adoption, rescue transfer and euthanasia and any other statistics that the Animal Control Welfare Commission may request. - (16) Any violations of the animal adoption contract shall result in impoundment of the animal.
+Return of the animal to the adopter will be at the discretion of the Division of Animal-Care and Control Welfare. - (17) Shall adopt rules and regulations as may be necessary or appropriate in its judgment to carry out the provisions of the ordinances and laws under which it exists and performs its functions, including Standard Operating Procedures (SOP) for the internal operations of the Animal Resource Center and Division of Animal Care and Control Welfare.